-Multinational Corporations - Law, Tax and Company Structures
+Multinational Company Structures

 A large number of business entities are parts of multinational groups of companies.
 Furthermore, a large number of nationally based entities are internationally oriented.
 The main focus for this course is to give an understanding of the basic features of the most frequently used types of organizations used internationally, the Corporate Law- Tax Law and other implications of transactions between companies in international groups of companies, International Tax planning, challenges and opportunities in connection with re-structuring of international groups of companies, legal and commercial considerations when setting up or acquiring new subsidiaries in foreign countries, etc.